Skip to main content

 Winter markets are one of the most famous and beloved German traditions, so of course, Berlin takes part.
 But, undoubtably, with its own twist.
 Across the city you’ll find 80-something different kinds of Winter Markets and there’s something for just about everyone, including all of the traditional things you’d love and expect like sausage and gluhwein.

-There’s the Dog Christmas Market (yes, really) as well as one on Potsdamer Platz that features all kinds of winter sports like tobogganing and curling.
+At the Winter Market Schlossplatz Berlin Mitte, get ready to explore handcrafted arts, glassblowing, and woodcarving in a charming historical atmosphere.
+Enjoy festive stalls with ornaments, unique gifts and mulled wineas well as one on Potsdamer Platz that features all kinds of winter sports like tobogganing and curling.
 Spandau is the biggest and has cool features like daily shows and a medieval arts and crafts market, but there’s also Weihnachtszaubet on Gendarmenmarkt square that’s just absolutely glittering (and Instagram worthy) and the market on Alexanderplatz that feels like a Winter Market meets fun fair.
 When all the fun is done, ride your sleigh back to The Social Hub Berlin for a nightcap and to relish in the magic of the day.

 Prague, Czech Republic